Luke-Larsen/Vector-SDK-Example/README.md

 - **Objective**: A simple "Hello World" example to demonstrate the basic setup and usage of the Vector SDK.
 - **Contents**:
   - `Cargo.toml`: Defines the project dependencies.
-  - `src/main.rs`: Contains the main application code that prints "Hello World".
+  - `src/main.rs`: Contains the main application code that responds to private direct messages with "Hello World".

 ### [ImageResponse](ImageResponse/)
-- **Objective**: Demonstrates how to send an image response using the Vector SDK.
+- **Objective**: Demonstrates how to send image responses using the Vector SDK.
 - **Contents**:
   - `Cargo.toml`: Defines the project dependencies.
   - `src/main.rs`: Contains the main application code for sending image responses.

 ### [SendReactions](SendReactions/)
-- **Objective**: Demonstrates sending reactions using the Vector SDK.
+- **Objective**: Demonstrates sending reactions to messages using the Vector SDK.
 - **Contents**:
   - `Cargo.toml`: Defines the project dependencies.
   - `src/main.rs`: Contains the main application code for sending reactions.

 ### [SendTypingMessage](SendTypingMessage/)
-- **Objective**: Shows how to send a typing message indicator using the Vector SDK.
+- **Objective**: Shows how to send typing message indicators using the Vector SDK.
 - **Contents**:
   - `Cargo.toml`: Defines the project dependencies.
   - `src/main.rs`: Contains the main application code for sending typing message indicators.